sabin413/m21ctools/README.md

 # m21ctools

 **m21ctools** is a Python library designed to handle cubed-sphere data efficiently.
-It provides tools for reading, processing, interpolating, and visualizing data from NetCDF-4 files, making it easier for scientists and engineers to work with cubed-sphere grids in climate, meteorological, and geospatial applications.
+It provides tools for reading, processing, interpolating, and visualizing data from cubed-sphere NetCDF-4 files.

 ## Key Features

 ### Data Loading and Cleaning
 - **Reading NetCDF Files:**
-  Easily read cubed-sphere data from NetCDF-4 files using the `xarray` library with the `h5netcdf` engine.
+  Easily read from NetCDF-4 files using the `xarray` library with the `h5netcdf` engine.
 - **Handling Duplicate Dimensions:**
   Automatically resolves issues with duplicate 'ncontact' dimension names by replacing them with unique names, ensuring the dataset is ready for analysis.